 What Bangkok Has In Store For You

 - Marvel at the Grand Palace, the city’s top tourist attraction for a reason.
-The complex of palaces and shrines includes Wat Phra Kaew, the country’s most sacred temple.
+The complex of palaces and shrines includes Wat Phra Kaew, or the Temple of the Emerald Buddha – the country’s most sacred temple.

 - Hop on the Chao Praya River Express to explore Bangkok’s riverside and spot iconic temples and buildings on either side.

 - Navigate row upon row of everything under the sun at Chatuchak, the world’s largest weekend market.